Nodes and forums

 - Troubleshooting (forum)

 - Styling and customization (forum)

 - XenForo manual (link forum/redirect)

 - Media gallery (forum)

 Individual users may be set as moderators for a specific node.
 They will automatically be given moderator permissions for any child nodes as well.
 Moderators have more privileges than regular users, allowing them to manage messages posted and deal with undesirable content.

-To set up a user as a moderator for a node, open the "moderators" menu for that node and select "add moderator".
+To set up a user as a moderator for a node, select "Add Moderator" when viewing the node tree..
 Enter the name of the user and submit.
 Finally, you will have to choose the permissions you want to give them.